courtneyleora/Chatbot---RISE.Workshop/README.md

 - `Tk` for building the graphical user interface.

 ## Running the application
 1. Clone the repository:
     - Navigate into the cloned directory
 2. Install required python libraries
 3. Run the application:
-    - Start the application by executing the Python script: python chatbot.py This command will launch the Tkinter window displaying the chat interface.
+    - Start the application by executing the Python script: python chatbot.py
+    - This command will launch the Tkinter window displaying the chat interface.

+## Usage
+### Interacting with the Chatbot ###
+- **Starting the Chat**: When the application starts, a window will appear with a chat interface.
+You’ll see a text area where messages are displayed and an input field at the bottom where you can type your messages.

+- **Sending Messages**:

+    - **Via Enter Key**: Type your message into the input field and press Enter.
+    - **Via Send Button**: Alternatively, you can click the "Send" button to submit your message.